ammonlee/homeassistant-smart-vent-controller/zone_controller_integration/DEVICE_REPRESENTATION_COMPLETE.md

 2. **Check Devices:**
    - Go to Settings → Devices & Services
-   - Find "Zone Controller" integration
+   - Find "Smart Vent Controller" integration
    - Click on it
    - See room devices listed